A Tourist in Rome - Pantheon

 The Pantheon was originally built, in the aftermath of the Battle of Actium of 31 BC, in 27 BC by Augustus' right-hand man Marcus Vispanius Agrippa, and was a temple dedicated to all the gods of Rome.
 Historically, it is known that there were large sculptures of Mars, Venus, Julius Caesar and Augustus inside, perhaps skewing the intent of the temple for political purposes.
 It was long thought, mainly due to the inscription to M. Agrippa on the building, that the building we see today was this building of 27 BC, but that is not the case.
 Late 19th century excavations concluded that Agrippa's original building was south-facing (in contrast to today's north-facing building) and was either rectangular or T-shaped, but in the late 20th century, further excavations suggest it was round, with a triangular porch, and that it faced north as does today's Pantheon.
 In any case, the Pantheon built by Agrippa burned in 80 AD, was rebuilt by Domitian, but burned again in 110 AD after a lightening strike.
 In the superstitious nature of the culture, it is impossible to suggest that the Romans did not take these two events as a sign of some inherent divine unhappiness, perhaps due to the tainted tribute to the gods resulting from the inclusion of the still-living (at the time of construction) emperor Augustus.

 Trajan's architect, Apollodorus of Damascus, designed the replacement Pantheon, and it was built under Hadrian in about 126 AD.
 Part of Hadrian's objective in his complete reconstruction and redesigning of the Pantheon might well have been to avoid the mistakes of Agrippa in including a political agenda for the temple.
 This is the building we see today, which is a round building (rotunda) with a round dome for a roof and a rectangular porch as its entrance on the north end.
 The porch has a Greek style, since Hadrian was fond of everything Greek.
 A rectangular vestibule links the porch to the rotunda.
 The porch has sixteen massive granite Corinthian columns (eight in the front row, and two groups of four behinde each side of the front row), supporting an elegantly-designed triangular stone pediment.
 The inscription above the porch acknowledges Agrippa's original achievement, saying "Marcus Agrippa, son of Lucius, made this in his 3rd Consulate", though the inscription actually dates from the time of Hadrian's reconstruction.
 It was very unusual for a Roman emperor to give credit to someone else for one of his buildings.
 The pediment was originally decorated with a relief sculpture, probably of gilded bronze.
 Holes marking the location of clamps that held the sculpture suggest it was likely an eagle within a wreath; ribbons extended from the wreath to the corners of the pediment.
 The porch was originally designed for columns 50 Roman feet tall and Corinthian capitals 10 Roman feet tall.
 Instead, columns 40 Roman feet tall were used, possibly due to supply or transport problems (the grey granite columns came from Mons Claudianus in Egypt).
 This results in the mismatch where the pediment of the porch attaches to the rotunda (1st photo below), and also leads to the slightly-unbalanced appearance of the Pantheon, with its porch too short for its width (2nd photo below) and for the rotunda behind it.
 When it was first built, the Pantheon was raised upon a flight of five steps that are now partially buried by the natural rise in ground level.
+This phenomenon is explained in this podcast episode.
 This elevation of the portico would have contributed to the awe that ancient visitors experienced when visiting this impressively large temple.
 Also, the dome was originally covered in bronze, which would have glowed brightly in the strong sunshine of Rome.

 Just imagine the shock of an ancient first-time visitor to the Pantheon.
 From the looks of the front of the temple, the expectation is that the inside will be a rectangular room with a flat roof and a statue of a deity in the center.
 Instead one enters an enormous spherical room with an impossible unsupported domed ceiling and niches in the outer wall for the statues of all the deities.
 The oculus in the ceiling lets in the strong Roman sun, making the building into a huge sundial as the sun moves across the sky, or letting an afternoon thunderstorm bring rain into the building to flow out through drains in the floor.
 The building was a masterpiece of innovation and fresh ideas.